zutxo/sigma-book/src/part2/ch05-operations-opcodes.md

 └────────────┴───────────────────────────────────────────┘
 ```

-Constant values 0x01-0x70 are encoded by type code directly, saving one byte.
+This layout is an optimization: constant values in the range 0x01-0x70 encode their type code directly as the opcode, saving one byte per constant in the serialized tree.
+The type code simultaneously identifies both *what* the value is and *how* to deserialize it.
+Operations occupy the upper range (0x72-0xFF), providing 143 distinct operation codes.

 ```zig
 const OpCode = struct {